nkh-lab/logger/README.md

 ## Usage
 Both usage examples (header only or shared library) can be found in tests/LoggerMainTest.

-### Header only library notes
+### Interface (header only) library notes
-1. Define next variable in your code:
+1. Define next variable in your code if cout output is used (it needs for output synchronization):
 ```
 std::mutex nlab::logger::gCoutMutex;
 ```
+If not, switch off cout logging via next define: LOG_OUTPUT_COUT_DISABLED

 2. Define CMake option BUILD_HEADER_LIB=ON and build, e.g:
 ```
 cmake -DCMAKE_BUILD_TYPE=Release -DBUILD_HEADER_LIB=ON ..